Bruno Tabacci: Biography

-After the 1992 Italian general election, Tabacci was elected to the Chamber of Deputies for Mantua–Cremona constituency; during the legislature, he served as member of the Budget Commission and proposer of the Financial Act 1994 laid out by the Ciampi Cabinet.
+After the 1992 Italian general election, Tabacci was elected to the Chamber of Deputies for Mantua–Cremona constituency; during the legislature, he served as a member of the Budget Commission and proposer of the Financial Act 1994 laid out by the Ciampi Cabinet.

 He was on the board of administration of Eni, Snam, Efibanca.
-Between 1999 and 2000 he was president of Autocisa (A15 Parma-La Spezia), from which he resigned when he became a Parliamentary candidate.
+Between 1999 and 2000, he was president of Autocisa (A15 Parma-La Spezia), from which he resigned when he became a Parliamentary candidate.